 All of the above are ways people around the world spread holiday cheer.
 But just what are these holidays, and how can you teach your students about them?
 Lucky Little Learners has the perfect resource to help your students become global holiday scholars!

 Holidays Around the World is a great unit to teach in the month of December.
 Take your students on a tour around the world as they learn about the Christmas, Hanukkah, Kwanzaa, Diwali and Chinese New Year celebrations.
 Let’s take a look at how this can be done in a practical and engaging way in your elementary classroom.

 Start with Books

-There are a lot of children’s books out there that are perfect for sharing about the Christmas traditions in other countries.
+There are a lot of children’s books out there that are perfect for sharing about Holiday traditions in other countries.
 One of my favorites is Christmas Around the World.
 It is filled with a lot of kid-friendly information about 12 different countries, some art project ideas, and some great photos.